Eight Below

-Eight Below is a 2006 American survival drama film, a remake based on the 1983 Japanese film Antarctica by Toshirô Ishidô, Koreyoshi Kurahara, Tatsuo Nogami and Susumu Saji.
-It was produced by Patrick Crowley and David Hoberman, directed by Frank Marshall with music by Mark Isham and written by David DiGilio.
-It stars Paul Walker in the leading role, Bruce Greenwood, Moon Bloodgood, and Jason Biggs.
+Eight Below, originally titled Antartica: The Journey Home, is a 2006 American survival drama film, a remake based on the 1983 Japanese film Antarctica by Toshirô Ishidô, Koreyoshi Kurahara, Tatsuo Nogami, and Susumu Saji.
+It was produced by Patrick Crowley and David Hoberman, directed by Frank Marshall, and written by David DiGilio, with music by Mark Isham.
+It stars Paul Walker in the leading role.
+It also stars Bruce Greenwood, Moon Bloodgood, and Jason Biggs.

 It was released theatrically on February 17, 2006, by Walt Disney Pictures in the United States.
-The film is set in Antarctica, but was filmed in Svalbard, Norway, Greenland, and British Columbia, Canada.
-It tells the story of a guide at an Antarctica research base who risks his life and the lives of his colleagues to save his dogs.
-The film received positive reviews from critics and it earned $120.4 million on a $40 million budget.
+The film is set in Antarctica but was filmed in Svalbard, Norway; Greenland; and British Columbia, Canada.
+It tells the story of a guide at an Antarctic research base who risks his life and the lives of his colleagues to save his dogs.
+The film received positive reviews from critics and earned $120.4 million on a $40 million budget.